 For an arbitrary torsion-free group $G$ we have that $Z(G)$ is a torsion-free abelian group, and thus a unique product group.
 Theorem~\ref{thm:UPGmain} now yields the following result.

-\begin{cor} Let $G$ be a torsion-free group and let $R$ be a unital $G$-graded ring whose $G$-gradation is non-degenerate.
-If $R_e$ is a domain, then every unit in $R_{Z(G)}$ is homogeneous, $R_{Z(G)}$ is a domain and every idempotent in $R_{Z(G)}$ is trivial. \end{cor}
+\begin{corollary} Let $G$ be a torsion-free group and let $R$ be a unital $G$-graded ring whose $G$-grading is non-degenerate.
+If $R_e$ is a domain, then every unit in $R_{Z(G)}$ is homogeneous, $R_{Z(G)}$ is a domain and every idempotent in $R_{Z(G)}$ is trivial. \end{corollary}

-\begin{cor} Let $G$ be a torsion-free group and let $R$ be a unital commutative $G$-graded ring whose $G$-gradation is non-degenerate.
-If $R_e$ is a domain, then every unit in $R$ is homogeneous, $R$ is an integral domain and every idempotent in $R$ is trivial. \end{cor}
+\begin{corollary} Let $G$ be a torsion-free group and let $R$ be a unital commutative $G$-graded ring whose $G$-grading is non-degenerate.
+If $R_e$ is a domain, then every unit in $R$ is homogeneous, $R$ is an integral domain and every idempotent in $R$ is trivial. \end{corollary}

-\begin{proof} By Corollary~\ref{cor:fullyHgraded}, there is a torsion-free group $H$ such that $R$ may be equipped with an $H$-gradation which is fully supported and fully component regular.
+\begin{proof} By Corollary~\ref{cor:fullyHgraded}, there is a torsion-free group $H$ such that $R$ may be equipped with an $H$-grading which is fully supported and fully component regular.
 Take $g,h\in H$.
-There are non-zero homogeneous elements $r_g \in R_g$ and $r_h \in R_h$ such that $r_g r_h = r_h r_g \neq 0$.
+There are nonzero homogeneous elements $r_g \in R_g$ and $r_h \in R_h$ such that $r_g r_h = r_h r_g \neq 0$.
 Thus, $R_{gh} \cap R_{hg} \neq \emptyset$ which yields $gh=hg$.
 This shows that $H$ is a torsion-free abelian group.
 The result now follows from Theorem~\ref{thm:UPGmain}. \end{proof}

 Theorem~\ref{thm:UPGmain}, Corollary~\ref{Cor:ZG} and Corollary~\ref{Cor:Rcomm} may be applied to $G$-crossed products, and in particular to group rings, but more generally to strongly group graded rings.
-We shall now apply the aforementioned theorem to a few examples of group graded rings whose gradations are (typically) not strong.
+We shall now apply the aforementioned theorem to a few examples of group graded rings whose gradings are (typically) not strong.

-\begin{exmp} (a) Let $\F$ be a field and consider \emph{the first Weyl algebra} $R = \F\langle x,y \rangle/(yx-xy-1)$.
+\begin{example} (a) Let $\F$ be a field and consider \emph{the first Weyl algebra} $R := \F\langle x,y \rangle/(yx-xy-1)$.
 It is an easy exercise to show that $R$ is a domain, but this elementary fact is also an immediate consequence of Theorem~\ref{thm:UPGmain}.
-Indeed, notice that by assigning suitable degrees to the generators, $\degree(x)=1$ and $\degree(y)=-1$, $R$ becomes graded by the unique product group $(\Z,+)$.
-Moreover, $R_0 = \F[xy]$ is a domain and the $\Z$-gradation is non-degenerate.
+Indeed, notice that by assigning suitable degrees to the generators, $\degree(x):=1$ and $\degree(y):=-1$, $R$ becomes graded by the unique product group $(\Z,+)$.
+Moreover, $R_0 = \F[xy]$ is a domain and the $\Z$-grading is non-degenerate.
 Thus, the first Weyl algebra $R$ is a domain.